MicrosoftDocs/Devices-docs/surface-hub/surface-hub-autopilot.md

 ## Prerequisites

-If you're new to Autopilot, we recommended review of the following articles:
+If you're new to Autopilot, we recommend review of the following articles:

 - [Overview of Windows Autopilot](/mem/autopilot/windows-autopilot)
 - [Windows Autopilot and Surface devices](/surface/windows-autopilot-and-surface-devices)